mawadhi/BIMRAI/README.md

 This GAN model is a TensorFlow implementation of Pix2pix (Isola et al. 2016) by [affinelayer](https://github.com/affinelayer/pix2pix-tensorflow).
 The original paper can be found in the following link: [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004v1).

-- Navigate to the Tensorflow environment in the Anaconda prompt, then, to train the model:
+- Navigate to the Tensorflow environment in the Anaconda prompt.
+Then, to train the model:
 ```
 cd tensorflow
 python pix2pix.py --mode train --output_dir example_training_dataset_train --max_epochs 200 --input_dir example_training_dataset/train --which_direction AtoB